 Vision Requirements for DOT Physical Exams

-Here are the main vision requirements for DOT physical exams:
+Here are the primary vision requirements for DOT physical exams:

 - Eyeglass wearers must provide evidence of refractive power not exceeding +/- 5.00 diopters in either eye or a combined total of 6.00 diopters, if both eyes are tested together.